top of page

 "Concklin’s beat is clear, his sense of rhythm strong...Copland’s masterpiece emerged freshly scrubbed, as vital as ever."

 John Young Shik Concklin is Music Director of the Spartanburg Philharmonic and Hendersonville Symphony Orchestra.
-He also serves as Conductor with the Atlanta Music Project, an El Sistema organization focused on social justice and music, and the Piedmont Chamber Orchestra, a mentoring orchestra for high school and collegiate musicians.
-For the 2023/24 season, he is also a Music Director Finalist with the Walla Walla Symphony in Washington State.
+He also serves as Conductor with the Atlanta Music Project, an organization focused on social justice and music.
+John is known for truly connecting with audiences––classical music fans or not––and helping them enjoy music through storytelling.
+Every group John leads is known for creating unforgettable nights.

-John is a values forward leader who believes that there is a unique pathway to success for every musical organization in every community, large or small.
-He seeks to humanize the orchestral experience for audiences through story telling, relationship building, and nuanced culture shifts that make accessibility more inclusive.
-Organizations for which he has played a leadership role have seen unprecedented artistic growth, a steady increase in ticket sales, and an intangible lift in spirit that translates across the organization and community.
+John believes there is a unique path to success for every orchestra in every community.
+He seeks to humanize the orchestral experience for audiences through storytelling, relationship building, and culture shifts.
+Organizations he leads have seen unprecedented artistic growth, increased ticket sales, and an intangible lift that translates across the organization and community.
+He sees music as a pathway to meaningful collaboration and greater understanding among neighbors.

 John and his wife, Lauren Maxwell, co-founded Mozart for a Cause, a multi genre chamber music concert that fundraises for local causes.